impossiblelabs/impossible-powder/README.md

 Most electrolyte mixes are built for long cardio sessions.
 That's why they're heavy on sodium and sugar.
 If you hit the gym and lift weights, that approach doesn't really match what you're doing.
 During resistance training, sweat loss is lower, but mineral turnover (especially magnesium and zinc) still matters for performance and recovery.

-> Impossible Powder keeps sodium and sugars modest while providing what you most need for strength training: meaningful doses of magnesium, zinc, potassium and copper — all in EU-authorised forms with full regulatory compliance.
+> Impossible Powder keeps sodium and sugars modest while providing what you most need for strength training: meaningful doses of magnesium, zinc and potassium — all in EU-authorised forms with full regulatory compliance.
 No empty sugar, no filler vitamins and no vitamin C mega-doses that interfere with strength adaptations.

 ## Formula